 F. DON’T PROCRASTINATE.
 One feature I have observed since I began helping people with their health in 1994 is that obese people are great procrastinators.
 They will commonly use one or more of the following excuses:

-b.
-I want to wait until I have the right cook book, personal trainer etc.
+I want to wait until I have the right cookbook, personal trainer, etc.

 In September, the earth travels towards its Equinox position in the solar orbit.
-Gradually we experience longer nights and a decline in day time temperatures.
+Gradually, we experience longer nights and a decline in daytime temperatures.
 Even when we reach triple digits, the hot part of the day is later and shorter than during the height of summer.
-The Yin, or cooling energy is building as the Yang or warm, sunny energy is waning.
+The Yin, or cooling energy, is building as the Yang (warm, sunny energy) is waning.

 Lifestyle choices which enhance immunity include a good diet with lots of vegetables and greatly reduced carbohydrates, especially concentrated sweeteners.
 Food should be taken warm to maintain a good supply of warmth to support immunity.
 Smoothies, commonly thought of as “healthy,” are cold and sweet and weaken the pancreas and “spleen” energy in Chinese medicine.
 A warm breakfast is the more sensible approach.
 Tea made from organic, fresh ginger root is an excellent tonic for the stomach and help to circulate Qi throughout the body.

-This year, forest fire smoke has been challenging.
+In any year with prolonged forest fires, smoke is challenging.
 Inhaled smoke weakens the lungs and creates many free-radicals in the body.
+Vigorous exercises like running, bike riding, fast-paced hiking, and power-walking only serve to weaken the lungs more when done in smoky conditions.
+When pathogens are inhaled, the stage is set for infection and respiratory illness.
 Because the lungs are a vital aspect of the immune system and our energy, it is advisable to wear a surgical mask when there is visible smoke against the distant mountains.
-A drop of eucalyptus oil on the mask near the place where the nostrils are, provides a tonic experience for the lungs.
-Vigorous exercises like running, bike riding, fast-paced hiking, or power-walking only serve to weaken the lungs more.
-When pathogens are inhaled, the stage is set for infection and respiratory illness.
+A drop of eucalyptus oil on the mask near the place where the nostrils are also provides a tonic experience for the lungs.
 Increasing the consumption of onions and garlic is good for the lungs.
-Organic Shitake mushrooms eaten daily is also a great way to boost the immune system.
+Organic shitake mushrooms, eaten daily, are also a great boost to the immune system.

 Simple measures like wearing a scarf around the neck on chilly mornings support good immunity!
 Why?
 Because the acupuncture point “Da Zhui” is located in the cervical neck area.
 This point accumulates Yang, or warming, and defensive Qi.
 When weakened by cold and/or wind, even a slight breeze, the individual’s immunity is reduced.
 So how does one convince their children to wear a scarf?
 Some kids enjoy wearing scarves related to football teams or favorite themes in their lives.
 But, most of all, it is important for parents to teach their children these skills.
 This will translate into fewer sick days for both children and their parents and great financial savings!

-My grandmother taught us “Early to bed, early to rise make a person healthy, wealthy and wise.”
+My grandmother taught us, “Early to bed, early to rise makes a person healthy, wealthy, and wise.”
 Having followed this advise for most of my life, I must say that my health, if not my wealth, has benefited.
 The best time to be in bed and ready to sleep is no later than 10 pm.
 The best time to be awake and getting out of bed is no later than 6 am.
-If your work schedule does not permit this, as mine did from time to time - do not get depressed!
+If your work schedule does not permit this, as mine did from time to time, do not get depressed!
 It simply means you have to be more diligent in other aspects of your health.
 Remember, going to bed late interferes with the repair of the body.
-Rising late, encourages phlegm and obesity.
+Rising late encourages phlegm and obesity.

 In addition to these, we offer Chinese herbs in patent form as well as custom-blended granules.
-These must be prescribed as they are designed to meet the needs of individuals.
-Acupuncture, cupping, gua sha, moxa therapy, etc., all help to build immunity and strengthen the body, if you are open to this.
+These must be prescribed, as they are tailored to meet the needs of individuals.
+Acupuncture, cupping, gua sha, moxa therapy, etc., all help to build immunity and strengthen the body, if you are open to those methods.

 Whatever you choose to do, NOW is the time to start.
 My protocol begins September 1 and continues until summer.
 This helps me to not get sick and to offer my best energy to my patients.